andrewconnell/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

         }
         ```

-        This method uses the `HttpClient` available from the current SharePoint context and issues an HTTP GET request to the NASA Imagery REST API with the query test of **Apollo 4**.
+        This method uses the `HttpClient` available from the current SharePoint context and issues an HTTP GET request to the NASA Image REST API with the query test of **Apollo 4**.
 After processing the response to JSON, it is returned to the caller as an untyped `any` object.

     1. Update the contents of the `render()` method to the following code: